-Originally from the Samegrelo region, gebzhalia refers to a traditional Georgian dish consisting of softened cheese served in a creamy sauce made from nadughi or matsoni.
-Nadughi is a type of soft cottage cheese while matsoni refers to a fermented milk product very similar to yogurt.
+Originally from the Samegrelo region, gebzhalia refers to a Georgian cheese dish consisting of softened cheese served in a creamy sauce made from nadughi or matsoni.
+Nadughi is a type of soft Goergian cottage cheese while matsoni refers to a fermented milk product very similar to yogurt.

 To prepare, a mixture of crushed mint, green peppers, garlic, and salt is placed over a layer of boiled and softened Georgian cheese.
 With the mint mixture on the inside, the cheese is carefully rolled up and cut into small portions.
 The portions are then plated and poured over with a sauce made from nadughi or matsoni and the same mint mixture.

-Lobio refers to a popular Georgian dish made with kidney beans.
+Lobio refers to a popular Georgian bean soup or stew made with kidney beans.
 It exists in many varieties and can be prepared with cooked or stewed beans flavored with herbs and spices like coriander, garlic, onions, bay leaves, and blue fenugreek.
 Depending on the version, it can be served hot or cold and is typically eaten with mchadi or Georgian cornbread.

-Kachapuri is one of the most popular and beloved Georgian foods.
-Like khinkali, it’s widely considered to be a Georgian national dish.
+Khachapuri is one of the most beloved Georgian foods.
+Like khinkali, it’s a popular comfort food and widely considered to be a Georgian national dish.

 Khachapuri refers to a traditional Georgian dish consisting of cheese-filled bread.
 The bread can be shaped in various ways, typically with the cheese in the middle and a surrounding crust that can be broken off and dipped into the cheese.
 Aside from a specialized khachapuri cheese, the filling can contain eggs and other ingredients as well.

-Khachapuri is widely available throughout Georgia, both at restaurants and as street food.
+This beloved cheese bread is widely available throughout Georgia, both at Georgian restaurants and as street food.
 It exists in many shapes and variations but the most popular form is Imeretian khachapuri.
 It’s made with a yeast-infused pastry and white Imeretian salted cheese.

-Imeretian khachapuri may be the most common in Georgia but thanks to social media, Adjarian khachapuri may be the most famous internationally.
-It refers to a boat-shaped kachapuri made with cheese, butter, and an egg yolk in the middle.
+Imeretian khachapuri may be the most common type of cheese bread in Georgia but thanks to social media, Adjarian khachapuri may be the most famous internationally.
+It refers to a boat-shaped khachapuri made with cheese, butter, and a raw egg yolk in the middle.

-Adjarian khachapuri is believed to have been invented by the Laz people of Georgia.
+Adjarian khachapuri (or adjaruli khachapuri) is believed to have been invented by the Laz people of Georgia.
 They’re a seafaring ethnic group who live mainly in the Black Sea coastal regions of Georgia and Turkey.
 This type of khachapuri is said to represent a boat, the sea, and the sun.